 Vinegar is another option.
 It kills 82% of mold species and can usually kill the mold growing on fabrics.
 Vinegar will also remove the moldy smell from fabrics.
 You can soak your Mattress Pad Protector in a vinegar solution and/or add vinegar to your washing machine.

-- To soak, put your Mattress Pad Protector in a bucket, add 1-2 cups of vinegar and fill with water, soak for about an hour.
+To soak, put your Mattress Pad Protector in a bucket, add 1-2 cups of vinegar, and fill it with water; soak for about an hour.

-- After it has been washed, hang it on a clothesline in the sun.
-The heat from the sun and the sun's ultraviolet light help to kill mold.
+After washing it, hang it on a clothesline in the sun—the heat from the sun and the sun's ultraviolet light help to kill mold.
 The sun has a natural bleaching effect that can also help to fade mold stains.